vonschutter/RTD-Setup/core/README.md

 * _branding: Contains configurations for how things look
 * _locations: Contains URL's, file locations, etc.
 * _rtd_library: Contains all functions that do all the heavy lifting and repeated work.
-* _rtd_library.ps1: Windows main configuration script (debloats, turns of tracking, and installs useful software)
+* _rtd_library.ps1: Windows main configuration script (debloats, turns off tracking, and installs useful software)
 * _rtd_recipies: Collections of software to make available for install.
 * sigs (folder): contains the hashes used to validate the oem apps compressed in the /apps folder
 * rtd-oem-enable-config.sh: script to enable the tools when auto installed via PRESEED, or AUTOUNATTEND.